Why this campaign

 Launching this October, Speak Out is an Online Anonymous Reporting Tool for incidents of Bullying, Cyberbullying, Harassment, Discrimination, Hate Crime, Coercive Behaviour/Control, Stalking, Assault, Sexual Harassment, Sexual Assault, and Rape.
 The tool is truly anonymous and trauma-informed; the aims of Speak Out are to help direct those speaking out to find supports relevant to their experiences, and to help direct institutional initiatives on issues of misconduct.
 Those who choose to speak out will be given a list of relevant supports, you can also find the full list of supports prior to speaking out, we encourage you to seek support should you wish to do so.

-The Speak Out Tool is being develop by PCHEI
+The Speak Out Tool is being developed by PCHEI

 Active* Consent Online Learning Hub